 In most instances, after a construction related workplace accident or structural collapse occurs, regulatory investigations are immediately conducted by OSHA, Department of Labor, Department of Buildings, Local Municipalities, and the NYS Workers Compensation Board.
 It is imperative that all those involved in the construction project also immediately assess the occurrence and assess their areas of exposure to fines, violations, denial of insurance coverage, and in some instances, criminal prosecution.
 If an OSHA violation is issued the employer must act quickly to protect its rights.

-The attorneys at Kushnick Pallaci PLLC represent all those who have received citations related to the Occupational Safety and Health Administration (“OSHA”) and are under OSHA investigations.
-They guide employers every step of the way, from preparing the reply to OSHA citations, to investigating the claim and guiding you through the entire OSHA violation process in New York.
+The attorneys at Kushnick Pallaci PLLC represent all those who have received citations related to the Occupational Safety and Health Administration (“OSHA”) and are under OSHA investigations including representation before the Occupational Safety and Health Review Commission.
+Our attorneys guide employers every step of the OSHA violation defense, from preparing the reply to OSHA citations, to investigating the claim and guiding you through the entire OSHA violation process in New York.

 What is OSHA?